-Two divisional teams separated by a few miles and state line and two fan bases who don't like each other.
-Those are the ingredients of good rivalry.
-The Cubs & Brewers rivalry will never match the Yankees & Red Sox, or even the Cubs & Cardinals, nonetheless, it is a good rivalry.
+Two divisional teams separated by a few miles of farmland, some cattle and a state line.
+The Cubs & Brewers rivalry will never match the Yankees & Red Sox, the Cubs & Cardinals, or even Trump vs Clinton...but it's still a rivalry.

 For the most the part the rivalry exists between the fans more than it does the actual organizations.
 The teams had played spring games, but never played each other in a the regular season until a interleague series in 1997. prior to the Brewers moving to the NL Central in 1998.
 For the first few years of the divisional battles there wasn’t much to get excited about on the field.
 The Brewers of the late 90’s and early 2000’s were atrocious.
 (This helped fuel the fan rivalry, but will dive in that later) The Cubs, on the other hand, fielded three 80+ win teams and one 90 win team.
 During that same time span the Brewers didn’t top 80 wins once.
 The head to head records where relatively even with each club winning 3 years and 2 ties from 1997 through 2004.